The River Rhône on MS Provence

 We meet at our exclusive St Pancras Departure Office, and join the Eurostar to Paris, continuing to Lyon.
 Here we join the splendid Amadeus Provence.

-(Please note - some departures take the Eurostar direct to Lyon without stopping in Paris)
+(Please note - some departures take the Eurostar direct to Lyon without stopping in Paris, or change in Lille)

 We arrive in Mâcon before breakfast this morning.
 Enjoying an attractive location near the Beaujolais hills.
 You may choose to join an optional shore excursion here, exploring the region's wine-making heritage with a tour of the Mâconnais and Beaujolais vineyards, concluding in a visit the Le Hameau du Vin, a winemaking museum housed in a 19th century railway station.